Chris Masters

-Christopher Todd Mordetzky (born January 8, 1983) is an American professional wrestler, currently signed to National Wrestling Alliance (NWA) under the ring name Chris Adonis as a member of Strictly Business.
+Christopher Todd Mordetzky (born January 8, 1983) is an American professional wrestler, currently wrestling under the ring name Chris Adonis.
 He is a former two-time National Champion in NWA.
 He is best known for his time in WWE, under the ring name Chris Masters.
-He is also known for his time in Impact Wrestling, under the ring name Chris Adonis and for his appearances for Qatar Pro Wrestling, where he is the current QPW Tag Team Champions with Carlito.
+He is also known for his time in Impact Wrestling, under the ring name Chris Adonis and for his appearances for Qatar Pro Wrestling.

 After being trained in Ultimate Pro Wrestling, Mordetzky signed a development contract with WWE and was sent to WWE's farm territory Ohio Valley Wrestling.
 In 2005, he debuted in WWE as "The Masterpiece" Chris Masters, a wrestler in a great body shape, using "The Masterlock" as finisher, a full nelson hold.
 During his early career in WWE, Masters had a storyline around the Masterlock, a submission nobody could break.
 He would challenge several wrestlers to the Masterlock Challenge, where he rewarded the winner with a prize if they could break it.
 The Masterlock Challenge storyline ended after Bobby Lashley broke the hold on March 20, 2007.
-He was released in 2007 and worked on the independent circuit for two years, making his return to WWE in 2009.
+Masters was released in 2007 and worked on the independent circuit for two years, making his return to WWE in 2009.
 Masters would spend the next two years in WWE, until he was released again in 2011.
 Since then, he has worked on the independent circuit and had notable stints in Global Force Wrestling (GFW) and Total Nonstop Action Wrestling (TNA).

 Early life

 Christopher Todd Mordetzky was born on January 8, 1983, in Santa Monica, California, to Diane Mordetzky.
+He is Jewish and of Polish descent.
+Mordetzky dropped out of high school at the age of sixteen.
+During this time he idolized professional wrestler Shawn Michaels.